vefunder/protocol-research-review/articles/Silo_Finance.md

-* Deployment of new markets (silos),
+* Deployment of new markets (silos)
-* Setting/adjusting silo parameters (LTV, LT, interest model, price feed),
+* Setting/adjusting silo parameters (LTV, LT, interest model, price feed)
 * Minting/redeeming XAI
 * Turning on/off fees
-* Deploying new bridge assets,
+* Deploying new bridge assets
 * and even increasing the supply of SILO tokens

 In summary, governance has extensive and very far-reaching powers over Silo.
 Hence, the question arises “how likely is it that a malicious party can obtain a majority voting influence to instigate harmful changes to the protocol” (e.g. mint infinite XAI)?